Bennett Wallaby

 Social Behavior Icon Cub Creek Science Camp

-SOCIAL BEHAVIOR -Live a mainly solitary life, except in mating season where they will pair for a short period.
+SOCIAL BEHAVIOR -Mainly solitary, except in mating season where they will pair for a short period.

 Activity Icon Cub Creek Science Camp